paulmarrington/Marquee/Assets/Askowl/Marquee/Documentation/Askowl-Marquee.md

 # Executive Summary

 Tickertape is a simple Unity3D package to display a single line of text scrolling across the bottom of the game display.
 It is a useful technique for displaying hints, news or distractions without pausing the game.
-You can supply it with lists of items in the component or in one or more text files.
+You can supply it with lists of items \ in one or more text files.
 RTF is supported as well as a simple technique to separate quotes from attributions.

 # Introduction

 A marquee is a canopy over the entrance to a theatre among other buildings.
 The marquee commonly displayed news about the shows.

-In this incarnation, a `Marquee` is a text scroller for a UI component.
-It is a `Scroller` (see Askowl-Lib) inside a MonoBehaviour.
+In this incarnation, a `Marquee` is a scrolling text asset for a UI component.
+It is a `Scroller` (see the Able package) inside a MonoBehaviour.

-At the highest level, `Tickertape` will take one or more text files and display lines from them randomly.
+At the highest level, `Tickertape` will take a list of items fromt he asset and one or more text files and display lines from them randomly.

 # Marquee